 To apply for U.S. citizenship you need to file Form N-400 with the USCIS.
 This process of applying for U.S. citizenship is called naturalization.

-But before you file Form N-400 with the USCIS you need to find out if you are eligible to apply for citizenship and rule out the possibility that you might already be a U.S. citizen.
+Before you file the citizenship application with the USCIS, you need to find out if you are eligible to apply for citizenship and rule out the possibility that you might already be a U.S. citizen.

-Step 1: Check eligibility to apply for U.S. citizenship
+Step 1: Check your eligibility to apply for U.S. citizenship

-There are different eligibility requirements and it depends on your immigration status.
-To make your life easier we have created a basic citizenship eligibility quiz.
+There are different eligibility requirements and they all depend on your immigration status.
+To make this process easier we have created a basic citizenship eligibility quiz.

-But if you are the reader type, below is a list of basic eligibility requirements to apply for U.S. citizenship.
+We’ve also included a list of basic eligibility requirements to apply for U.S. citizenship below.

 - You should be 18 years or older.